GeminiDRSoftware/astrodata/docs/manuals/progmanual/adclass.rst

   only allows to append new data blocks, not to replace them in one sweeping move.

-.. todo:: Previously this said that it was their not-in-place equivalents based on these, but that doesn't make a lot of sense to me.
-Need to check the implementation.

 * Implements ``__add__``, ``__sub__``, ``__mul__``, ``__truediv__``, and
   their in-place equivalents, based on them.